Inverness Cathedral

 Inverness Cathedral (Scottish Gaelic: Cathair-Eaglais Inbhir Nis), also known as the Cathedral Church of Saint Andrew (1866–69), is a cathedral of the Scottish Episcopal Church situated in the city of Inverness in Scotland close to the banks of the River Ness.
 It is the seat of the Bishop of Moray, Ross and Caithness, ordinary of the Diocese of Moray, Ross and Caithness.
 The cathedral is the northernmost extant diocesan cathedral in mainland Britain - Dornoch Cathedral, Fortrose Cathedral and Elgin Cathedral are no longer acting as diocesan cathedrals.
 It was the first new Protestant cathedral to be completed in Great Britain since the Reformation.

 History

 Bishop Robert Eden decided that the cathedral for the united Diocese of Moray, Ross and Caithness should be in Inverness.
 The foundation stone was laid by the Archbishop of Canterbury, Charles Longley, in 1866 and construction was complete by 1869, although a lack of funds precluded the building of the two giant spires of the original design.
 The architect was Alexander Ross, who was based in the city.
 The cathedral is built of red Tarradale stone, with the nave columns of Peterhead granite.

 The cathedral congregation began as a mission in 1853, on the opposite side (east) of the River Ness.

 Bells

 The cathedral contains a ring of ten bells, which are noted as being the most northerly peal of change-ringing bells in a church in the world.
 The tenor bell weighs 17 cwt.

+Stained glass

+The stained glass windows of the cathedral were designed and installed by Hardman & Co.
+The great Western window depicts "Christ in Majesty at the Last Judgement" and was installed in memory of Bishop Eden.

-List of provosts
+List of Provosts

 The following have served as Provost of Inverness Cathedral: